oliviawestmacottssw/SSW.Rules.Content/rules/do-you-underline-links-and-include-a-rollover/rule.md

 ---

-​Always make links perfectly clear.
+Always make links perfectly clear.

 It's very important that your links stand out from the background as well as the surrounding text.
 A solid underline and a contrasting color is the usually the best choice, but the exact method is not important as long as the end result stands out.
 A link should not only be discoverable upon accidental hovering.